kmligue/Voting-System/readme.md

 # Voting System Created Using Laravel PHP Framework

-This system is still in work progress.
+This system is still a work in progress.

 ## Laravel PHP Framework